A person working as Service Manager in Netherlands typically earns around 5,280 EUR. Salaries range from 2,640 EUR (lowest) to 8,190 EUR (highest).

 |15 - 20 Years||+8%|

 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down Service Manager salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as Service Manager and this is what we found.

-Employees with less than two years of experience makes approximately 3,170 EUR per month.
+Employees with less than two years of experience earn approximately 3,170 EUR.

-While someone with an experience level between two and five years is expected to earn 4,190 EUR per month, 32% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 4,190 EUR, 32% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 5,610 EUR per month, 34% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 5,610 EUR, 34% more than someone with two to five years of experience.

-Additionally, Service Manager whose expertise span anywhere between ten and fifteen years get a salary equivalent to 6,690 EUR per month, 19% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 6,690 EUR, 19% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 7,220 EUR per month, 8% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 7,220 EUR, 8% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 7,740 EUR per month, 7% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 7,740 EUR, 7% more than people with fifteen to twenty years of experience.

 |Certificate or Diploma|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Service Manager salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Service Manager in order to make a comparison.

-A Master's degree program or any post-graduate program in Netherlands costs anywhere from 24,400 Euro(s) to 73,300 Euro(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Netherlands costs anywhere from 24,400 EUR to 73,300 EUR and lasts approximately two years.
 That is quite an investment.